Lab 1.4 M-file Management; Differences in cumulative histograms

 To see how to access your data from home, see the link Setting up Shop at Home.

-Now let's create a directory called MATLAB in your UNET folder (using either Windows or the Finder on a Mac).
+Now let's create a directory called MATLAB in your UNET folder (using either Windows or the Finder on a Mac), and a subdirectory called tools.

-Using either the Macintosh Finder or Windows, make 2 new directories within the MATLAB folder, 1 called data, 1 called tools.
-Within the tools directory, make a new folder called plotting, a new folder called stats, and a new folder called scripts.
+Using either the Macintosh Finder or Windows, make 2 new directories within the MATLAB folder, 1 called data, 1 called +dasw.
+Putting a + in front of the directory name makes the directory a package, which allows you to organizer your files by topic.
+Within the +dasw directory, make a new folder called +plot, a new folder called +stats.
+In addition, in the Matlab folder, create a new folder called scripts.
 Within the scripts directory, make a new folder called Labs, and another called Homework.

 The files that we have created can be downloaded by clicking on the links in the directory tree below.
 Download these files, and put them in the appropriate folders.
 (Note: the files change_mineral_...txt are data files we will examine today.)